joehunterdev/object-orientated-php/README.md

 - Allwow for better organization by goruping classes that work together
 - Allow same name to be used for more than one class
 - `namespace Database\Mysql;` declare a class withing a namespace
 - `use namespace as ` when getting in to duplication of class names

 ### Autoloading 🔄

+- Dont forget now in PHP you can define the **property itself with the scope in parameter**
+- `public function __construct(public string $databaseUrl = 'mysql://localhost:3306/dbname')`
+- Autoloading gets around a tone of requires and their ordering
+- **spl** Standard PHP Library
+- You can createe you own autoloader by mapping filenames into namespace
+- this will the n reduce the level of code you have to write when you need a class
+- **FQN** Fully Qualified Name
+- You can ofcourse use other classes into your classes that have came from external sources

 ### Traits 🧩